“Love and luck are

 “Um, nothing much, just that the sky’s the limit out there, not merely getting by.”

 “Getting by?
 What did she mean by that?
-What else did she say…”
+Anything more she come up with?”

 Seals and Crofts, side one, played through without much notice, the turntable dropping Fogie’s ‘Flatlands’, a debut album that always had extra sensory resonance with us, beginning with one MDA-enhanced New Year’s Eve.
 I rolled out of bed, stepping over her tunic and coveralls, shedding my own jeans and gray wool pullover, to tumble back under the blankets and comforters beside her.
 When the Dan Man sang of god-blessed cornfields, of vast, fertile golden prairies left behind, I wrapped Moon’s soft, rounded shoulder and pulled her close.